-Restore your Firearm Rights after a Non-Violent Felony Conviction
+Restore your Firearm Rights after expungement of a Non-Violent Felony Conviction

-North Carolina’s restoration process for prior felony convictions does not cover misdemeanor convictions.
-A person with a prior conviction for a misdemeanor crime of violence would need to obtain an expungement of the conviction; an appropriate pardon; or other relief, such as an order granting a motion for appropriate relief.
+A person with a prior conviction for a misdemeanor crime of violence would likely need to obtain an expungement of the conviction; an appropriate pardon; or other relief, such as an order granting a motion for appropriate relief.

 Link to the Statute: G.S.
 14-415.4